HomeSite Map

 It is noteworthy to mention here that it was a full four-and-a-half months prior, on August 20th, 1969, that all four Beatles had last been together in EMI Studios, this being the date that the master tape banding and running-order for the “Abbey Road” album took place.
 It can probably be assumed also that, if John had been in town on January 3rd, 1970, his expressed intention to quit the band, along with his personal distaste for George's “I Me Mine,” would have kept him away anyway.
 His recent absence from the recording studio when George's songs were being recorded, such as in the case of "Here Comes The Sun," "Long, Long, Long" and "Savoy Truffle" to name a few, appears to indicate that this disinterest was a pattern.

-The three Beatles recorded sixteen takes of the rhythm track of the song, the instrumentation being Ringo on drums (tracks 1 and 2), Paul on bass (track 3), George's acoustic guitar (track 4) and his guide vocal (track 7).
+The three Beatles recorded sixteen takes of the rhythm track of the song, the instrumentation being Ringo on drums (tracks 1 and 2), Paul on his Hofner bass (track 3), George's acoustic guitar (track 4) and his guide vocal (track 7).
 It was decided by this point that the flamenco-style guitar part George originally envisioned for the song would be dropped entirely, Paul's 12-bar blues progression being used to seperate the two verses.

 The session tapes reveal that the three of them were enjoying the session, this reunion being a welcome distraction for Paul and Ringo who both had been busying themselves recording solo albums in recent months.
 George had also kept busy by joining Eric Clapton as guest guitarists in Delaney and Bonnie's British tour, giving the soon-to-be ex-Beatle a musical outlet to clear his mind.
 After "take 10," Paul kept up his usual pattern of pushing for the perfect rhythm track by exclaiming "one more," "take 11" not commencing before they went through a brief snippet of The Everly Brothers' "Wake Up Little Suzie."
 After "take 11" is performed, as contained on various 2021 Anniversary editions of the "Let It Be" album, Paul states, "I think I can do one better than that."
 Before "take 12" begins, George leads them through a minor rendition of Buddy Holly's "Peggy Sue Got Married" as well as a slight reprise of the flamenco section of the song that was dropped from "I Me Mine."